 The COVID-19 Outbreak has undoubtedly affected the thinking perspective of every individual.
 The uncertainty and instability due to this pandemic have given rise to various physical and mental health issues.
-At one point the Health care-givers are trying to keep everyone safe, while on the other point, many other curable health issues are neglected due to the COVID-19 emergency.
+At one point the Health caregivers are trying to keep everyone safe, while on the other point, many other curable health issues are neglected due to the COVID-19 emergency.

 A lot of things must have been going on in your mind and amidst all that, you properly have never thought about your “Oral Hygiene” during this COVID-19 Outbreak.
-So, if you still haven’t thought about your “Dental Health” yet, this is the high time that you take it seriously.
+So, if you still haven’t thought about your “Dental Health” yet, this is high time that you take it seriously.

 Oral Hygiene is basically the practice of keeping your mouth clean by regular “Teeth Brushing” (Dental Health care) and also cleaning between the teeth.
 Regular Oral Hygiene is necessary for dental health, as it’ll prevent bad breath and various oral health diseases.

-Relation between Natural Oral Microbiome and Healthy Teeth
+Relation between Natural Oral Microbiome and Healthy Teeth!

 Now, you must be thinking what makes Teeth Hygiene so special?
 The reason is, your mouth is home to billions of natural microflora (bacteria).
 However, if you are not careful about your oral hygiene then these bacteria may increase in number and cause plaque, gingivitis and cavities which can further cause gum disease and the loss of the teeth.
-In order to avoid tooth decay and the harmful bacteria to reproduce in your mouth, it is necessary that you must brush your teeth after meals and flossing once a day.
+In order to avoid tooth decay and the harmful bacteria reproducing in your mouth, it is necessary that you must brush your teeth after meals and flossing once a day.
 Avoid starchy food and eat a healthy nutritious diet that’ll help you in keeping those bad bacteria under control.

 Why Oral Hygiene is Necessary?

 Oral disease is one of the major health burdens and concerns in many countries as it can affect people throughout their life.